smichaelonline/Data-structures-algorithms-practice/README.md

     - Reference types are generally O(n) where n is the length(arrays) or the number of keys(objects)

 ### Approach to Problem Solving
-*Algorithm*: a process or set of steps to accomplish a certain task
+**Algorithm**: a process or set of steps to accomplish a certain task

-Steps to improve:
+_Steps to improve:_
   - Devise a plan for solving the problem
   - Master common problem solving patters

+_Steps to take when problem solving:_
+Refer to Problem Solving file for examples breaking down the below.
+  - *Understand the problem*
+    - Can I restate the problem in my own words?
+    - What are the inputs that go into the problem?
+    - What are the outputs that should come from the solution to the problem?
+    - Can the outputs be determined from the inputs?
+Do I have enough information to solve the problem?
+  - *Exlore concrete examples*
+  - *Break it down*
+  - *Solve/Simplify*
+  - *Look Back and Refactor*

+**Book recommendation** : *How to Solve It* by Geaorge Polya